microsoftarchive/hamustro/docs/pseudo-client.md

 You can send multiple `Payloads`, but as you can see you have to send these by session.
 Normally you won't have multiple sessions in your code but it can happen with bad connection and updates happening.
 Please sign them as 'Sent', but don't delete them before getting a response of '200'.

-The collector only accepts `POST` with a body of a valid Protobuf bytestream.
+The collector only accepts `POST` with a body of a valid
+- Protobuf bytestream with `application/protobuf` content type,
+- unicode JSON string with `application/json` content type.

 Please wait for `200` response code before you delete the already sent payloads.
 After that update the last sync time.
 Do not remove the events receiving a different error code.